 A. If a student believes that his/her final grade in a course violates the faculty member's stated grading policy, he/she should first discuss the matter with the faculty member.
-If the student remains dissatisfied with his/her final course grade, he/she may immediately appeal to the faculty member's immediate supervisor (usually the department chair) for discussion and possible resolution.
-If the faculty member is a
+If the student remains dissatisfied with his/her final course grade, he/ she may immediately appeal to the faculty member's immediate supervisor (usually the department chair) for discussion and possible resolution.
+If the faculty member is a chair then the immediate supervisor is the dean of the college.
+If the faculty member is a dean, then the immediate supervisor is the associate vpaa or dean of the graduate college (based on the undergraduate/ graduate student status of the person who initiated the appeal).

-- chair then the immediate supervisor is the dean of the college.
-If the faculty member is a dean, then the immediate supervisor is the associate vpaa or dean of the graduate college (based on the undergraduate/graduate student status of the person who initiated the appeal). - If the student remains dissatisfied with his/her final course grade, he/she may file a written appeal (including supporting evidence or documents) with the immediate supervisor of the faculty member's immediate supervisor (usually the dean of the appropriate college) within sixty days from the end of the semester in which the final course grade was assigned.
+B. If the student remains dissatisfied with his/her final course grade, he/she may file a written appeal (including supporting evidence or documents) with the immediate supervisor of the faculty member's immediate supervisor (usually the dean of the appropriate college) within sixty days from the end of the semester in which the final course grade was assigned.
 If the faculty member is a chair then this would be the associate vpaa or dean of the graduate college (based on the undergraduate/graduate student status of the person who initiated the appeal).
-If the faculty member is a dean then this would be the provost/vpaa. - C. If the immediate supervisor of the faculty member's immediate supervisor (see B. above) or his/her designee believes that the student has not shown that the faculty member violated his/her stated grading policies then he/she must so inform the student in writing within thirty days of his/her receipt of the student's written appeal. - D. Alternatively, if the immediate supervisor of the faculty member's immediate supervisor (see B. above) or his/her designee believes that the student may have reasonable cause for an appeal based on the issue of a violation of stated grading policies, then he/she must appoint a hearing committee consisting of three faculty/ administrative faculty members and two students.
+If the faculty member is a dean then this would be the provost/vpaa.

+C. If the immediate supervisor of the faculty member's immediate supervisor (see B. above) or his/her designee believes that the student has not shown that the faculty member violated his/her stated grading policies then he/she must so inform the student in writing within thirty days of his/her receipt of the student's written appeal.

+D. Alternatively, if the immediate supervisor of the faculty member's immediate supervisor (see B. above) or his/her designee believes that the student may have reasonable cause for an appeal based on the issue of a violation of stated grading policies, then he/she must appoint a hearing committee consisting of three faculty/administrative faculty members and two students.
 The intent of the committee is to engage in fact-finding in order to resolve the issue.
 The committee selection process must begin within thirty days of his/her receipt of the student's written appeal.
-The members of the committee should be selected in a manner determined by the immedi-
+The members of the committee should be selected in a manner determined by the immediate supervisor of the faculty member's immediate supervisor (see B. above) or his/her designee.